Evacuate (band): Endless War Across Europe: 2010-2011

-This lineup recorded Evacuate’s second full length offering 2012 also on Voltage released in late 2011, this lineup played regularly throughout 2010 and 2011 including a full tour of Europe with the Mad Pigs, also sharing the stage with SS-Kaliert, Vox Populi and Normahl!
+This lineup recorded Evacuate's second full length offering 2012 also on Voltage released in late 2011, this lineup played regularly throughout 2010 and 2011 including a full tour of Europe with the Mad Pigs, also sharing the stage with SS-Kaliert, Vox Populi and Normahl!.
 Evacuate also put together a benefit show for the victims of Japan's catastrophic tsunami.

 Trials and Tribulations: 2012-2013

-2012 brought some adversity to the band with members Kevin Sayaka and Tony taking a hiatus from the band.
-Evacuate continued on as a four piece with Kevin Kane joining on bass.
-This lineup played a handful of shows including a debut show with the Vibrators, Kevin Sayaka returned on second guitar from his hiatus and Evacuate continued as a five piece, this came with the announcement that Evacuate would be playing the Rebellion Festival in Blackpool, England, the band worked all of mid 2013 playing shows and raising funds to head across the pond.
+2012 brought some adversity to the band, with members Kevin Sayaka and Tony taking a hiatus from the band.
+Evacuate continued on as a four-piece with Kevin Kane joining on bass.
+This lineup played a handful of shows including a debut show with the Vibrators, Kevin Sayaka returned on second guitar from his hiatus and Evacuate continued as a five-piece, this came with the announcement that Evacuate would be playing the Rebellion Festival in Blackpool, England, the band worked all of mid 2013 playing shows and raising funds to head across the pond.
 Then things took a bad turn with longtime drummer John C, having to leave the band to fight personal demons, leaving Evacuate with a commitment to play in England with no drummer, it seemed like all hope was lost until longtime friend Alan from the band Destruct offered to fill in for the trip.
-This coincided with Tony's return from hiatus and adding a third guitar adding an extra layer to Evacuate’s sound.
+This coincided with Tony's return from hiatus and adding a third guitar adding an extra layer to Evacuate's sound.

 Anarchy in the UK: 2013 Continued

 Evacuate complete with the updated six-man lineup finally ventured out to the UK.
-This saw the boys playing two critically acclaimed sets, the first a surprise set replacing Mad Sin supporting the Defects in the arena stage, which saw members of Chelsea join Evacuate on stage to play a cover version of Chelsea's hit single "Evacuate", which is where the band's name came from.
+This saw the band playing two critically acclaimed sets, the first a surprise set replacing Mad Sin supporting the Defects in the arena stage, which saw members of Chelsea join Evacuate on stage to play a cover version of Chelsea's hit single "Evacuate", which is where the band's name came from.
 The second set, which was their originally advertised stage time, back in the arena stage.
-As the boys returned, a new drummer Raul "Riff-Raff" Cuellar was recruited, and it was back to work until a near tragedy struck one of the guy's family members; this situation hit close to home with everyone in the band and threatened the existence of the band, but with the help of loyal fans, friends and family all over the world, the situation improved enough for the boys to continue moving forward.
+As the band returned, a new drummer Raul "Riff-Raff" Cuellar was recruited, and it was back to work until a near tragedy struck one of the band member's family; this situation hit close to home with everyone in the band and threatened the existence of the band, but with the help of friends, family, and fans around the world, the situation improved enough for the band to continue moving forward.

 2014 and beyond

-As 2013 drew to a close the news broke of Evacuate joining up with The Virus and The Bad Engrish for a West Coast tour in the spring of 2014.
-Evacuate will release a limited edition orange colored flexi with two new songs complete with a special fanzine sleeve/packaging.
-This was a preview of Evacuate's next album, Blood Money.
+As 2013 drew to a close, the news broke of Evacuate joining up with The Virus and The Bad Engrish for a West Coast tour in the spring of 2014.
+Evacuate released a limited-edition orange-colored flexi with two new songs, complete with a special fanzine sleeve/packaging.
+This was a preview of their next album, Blood Money.